These freezer-friendly breakfast frittatas will simplify your morning routine and let you enjoy a taste of Sunday brunch any day of the week!

 This recipe is perfect for meal prep.
 Make a big batch on Sunday evening for a quick breakfast throughout the week.

 I kid a bit here.
 Really.
 The slower method is preferred but the microwaved version was not bad at all.
-I heated the mini frittatas on 50% power for about 2 minutes and they were still delicious.
+I heated the mini frittatas from frozen on 50% power for about 1 ½ minutes plus additional time in 30 second increments until heated through.
+They were still delicious.

 Smoked Salmon & Goat Cheese Mini Frittata